0xSheller/reth_helper/readme.md

 - `LIGHTHOUSE_VERSION` (*optional*): Specifies the version of Lighthouse to be installed.
 If you have a specific version requirement, set this variable to the desired version.
 Example: `LIGHTHOUSE_VERSION="4.2.0"`. (defaults to `4.2.0`).
 - `PROMETHEUS_VERSION` (*optional*): Specifies the version of Prometheus to be installed.
 If you have a specific version requirement, set this variable to the desired version.
 Example: `PROMETHEUS_VERSION="2.45.0"`. (defaults to `2.45.0`).
 - `S3_PROVIDER` (*optional*): (`wasabi|aws`) Specifies the s3 provider.
 If you choose to use snapshots, set this variable accordingly.
 Example: `S3_PROVIDER="wasabi"`.
 This variable is only applicable if `SNAPSHOT` is set to "true".
-- `S3_BUCKET_NAME` (*optional*): Specifies the name of the S3 bucket for storing snapshots.
+- `S3_BUCKET_NAME` (*optional*): Specifies the name of the S3 bucket for storing & retrieving snapshots.
 If you choose to use snapshots, set this variable accordingly.
 Example: `BUCKET_NAME="rpc-backups"`.
 This variable is only applicable if `SNAPSHOT` is set to "true".
 - `AWS_ACCESS_KEY` (*optional*): Sets the AWS access key for snapshot-related operations.
 If you are using AWS services and need to provide access credentials, set this variable to the appropriate access key.
 Example: `AWS_ACCESS_KEY="your-access-key"`.
 If left empty, the script will assume no AWS access key is required.
 - `AWS_SECRET_KEY` (*optional*): Sets the AWS secret key for snapshot-related operations.
 If you provided an access key, set the corresponding secret key here.
 Example: `AWS_SECRET_KEY="your-secret-key"`.
 This variable is only applicable if `AWS_ACCESS_KEY` is set.
 - `AWS_REGION` (*optional*): Specifies the AWS region for snapshot-related operations.
 If you provided access credentials and need to specify a region, set this variable accordingly.
 Example: `AWS_REGION="us-west-2"`.
 This variable is only applicable if `AWS_ACCESS_KEY` is set.